GENDER-SWAPPED ALEXANDER THE GREAT ON AN INTERSTELLAR SCALE

 This is the space opera you’ve been waiting for.

-I received a copy of this book through NetGalley.
+I received a copy of this book from NetGalley.
 All thoughts are my own.

 I admit, the start of this book was pretty rocky for me.
 The first two or so chapters that introduced Sun and her dad were great, but after that, I just found the first 30% an absolute slog.
 Partially, it had to do with the absolutely ham-fisted worldbuilding.
 I’m one of the weirdos that doesn’t mind authors info-dumping, but author’s attempting to disguise info-dumps through characters asking other characters questions they should definitely both know the answer to?
 One of my biggest pet peeves.
 And it just happened over and over and over again.
 The other factor was how distant the characters felt.
 Shit goes down in the first 30% and there was just no emotional impact for me at all.
 Unconquerable Sun has actually become one of the few cases where I’ve had to check the extremely stellar Goodreads reviews to keep myself from just straight up DNF-ing the book.

 After about the first 30%, the action kicks into high gear and the book becomes one battle leading into another into another.
 Just how I like my space opera.
 Elliot definitely demonstrates her skill in writing combat because in this book alone there are small five-man skirmishes, land battles coordinating multiple sets of troops, all the way up to full scale space battles.
 I found each battle extremely engaging and well laid out.